Photo by Gabriel Jorby. CC BY-ND 2.0

 You still need to get your work done, and Google Workspace may play a critical role.
 Take a few steps to learn how to use it in a way that makes you feel comfortable.

 Consider giving yourself a Workspace audit.
-Look through your Gmail, Drive, and potentially Google-connected activity on mobile devices that are tied to your Workspace domain.
+Look through your Gmail, Drive, and activity on Google services when you are logged in on mobile devices that are tied to your Workspace domain.
 If you can see it, the administrator can likely see it.
 If the administrator can see it, Google can likely see it.
 And if Google can see it, it’s likely subject to requests from government agencies.

 A lot of journalistic work done in Google Workspace ends up in publication, and isn’t terribly secretive.
 However, there are some things you probably wouldn’t want to hear read aloud in federal court, such as unpublished details on your sources.